This entry level mechanical resume guide is for you if…

 You think applying to jobs is an unpredictable process where you don’t control much.

-Or, if you wish to see transition in your career early on from that internship you just had but didn’t like.
+Or, if you wish to see a transition in your career early on from that internship you just had but didn’t like.

 While most entry level mechies are too scared of being in this place, the lack of experience is often a self-perceived barrier.

 But, we’ll tell you that - this is one of the finest moments of your life.

 You can literally go from becoming a dead-end draftsman to a skilled R&D engineer.